Optimal control of complex networks with conformity behavior: Model

-where $W_c(t_f)=\int_0^{t_f}e^{A\tau}BB^Te^{A^T\tau}\mathrm{d}\tau$ is controllability Gramian matrix.
+where $W_c(\tau_f)=\sum\limits_{\tau=0}^{\tau_f-1}A^{\tau_f-\tau-1}BB^T(A^T)^{\tau_f-\tau-1}$ is the controllability Gramian matrix for discrete-time system, and the optimal control input is $u^*(\tau)=B^T{(A^T)}^{\tau_f-\tau-1}W_c^{-1}(\tau_f)(\mathbf{x}_f-A^{\tau_f}\mathbf{x}_0)$.
 The system is controllable as Gramian matrix is non-singular.
-As for the controllability framework of discrete-time system is similar to that in continuous-time system, we set $t_f\rightarrow \infty$ and the control energy $E (t_f\rightarrow \infty)$ to satisfy the controllability Gramian matrix is invertible.
-In addition, to guarantee the stability of system, we add a self-loop $A_{ii}=-(\delta + \sum_{j=1}^{N}A_{ij})$ to each node so that the eigenvalues of adjacency matrix $A$ are all negative values~\cite{yan2015spectrum}, and $\delta=0.25$ is a small perturbation.
+As for the controllability framework of discrete-time system is similar to that in continuous-time system~\cite{lewis2012optimal}, we set $ \tau_f\rightarrow\infty$ and the control energy $E (\tau_f\rightarrow\infty)$ to satisfy the controllability Gramian matrix is invertible~\cite{yan2015spectrum}.
+In addition, to guarantee the stability of system, we add a self-loop $A_{ii}=-(\delta + \sum_{j=1}^{N}A_{ij})$ to each node so that the eigenvalues of adjacency matrix $A$ are all negative values for continuous-time system~\cite{yan2015spectrum}, and $\delta=0.25$ is a small perturbation.
+For discrete-time system, the value of $\delta$ will be varied to guarantee the stability of system.
 Note that, the Gramian matrix of dynamical systems with conformity behavior will be simultaneously determined by the matrix $K^{-1}$, $A$ and $B$, allowing the control energy $E$ be differ from that when conformity is absent.